-In the case where the Investment Committee finds it necessary to modify the strategic asset allocation of the Investment Policy Statement a rebalancing exercise should be carried out by June 30, of the financial year thus allowing at most a quarter after the year-end to transfer funds to the relevant custodians and external investment managers.
+In the case where the Investment Committee finds it necessary to modify the strategic asset allocation of the Investment Policy Statement a rebalancing exercise should be carried out no later than 90 days after Board approval of the modified policy.
+The Board may extend this date.